flamelily-bluescsi/bluescsi/picomem.md

 note: true
 permalink: /picomem
 ---
-######  PicoMEM Products for UK and the Rest of the World - IN STOCK - Price reduced for 1.11 PCB board revision
+######  PicoMEM Products for UK and the Rest of the World - IN STOCK - Price reduced for 1.11 PCB board revision.
+END of summer SALE

 Make sure you choose the <b>UK option ONLY</b> if your delivery address is in the UK.
 Our prices <b>include</b> delivery to simplify checkout and you will receive a dispatch email via Paypal.